 You pull over to the side of the road to call a tow truck (and probably let out some expletives under your breath) and think: “How much is this going to cost me?”

 Unexpected expenses are a reality many of us are all too familiar with.
 But what are you to do when such an expense pops up and throws a wrench into your monthly budget?
 For those with an adequate emergency fund, it’s not necessarily the end of the world.

-However, according to data from the Federal Reserve, nearly 40% of Americans don’t have enough in savings to fully cover the cost of an unexpected $400 bill.
+However, according to data from the Federal Reserve, over 30% of Americans don’t have enough in savings to fully cover the cost of an unexpected $400 bill.